Mechanisms for belief elicitation without ground truth: Mechanisms

 \subsubsection{Output Agreement}

-The simplest approach to score an agents report with reference reports is to pay if reports are identical. \textcite{von_ahn_labeling_2004} are the first to both propose and already apply such a mechanism.
+Rewarding the respondent if her report is identical to other reports is the simplest approach to reward unverifiable reports. \textcite{von_ahn_labeling_2004} are the first to both propose and apply such a mechanism.
 The authors create a computer game where two players are both shown an image and are asked to label it.
-The players gain score, if their descriptions of the image match directly.
-To avoid players colluding, some words or single characters are taboo and players are matched randomly for each image from a larger pool of participants.
-The game has sparked wider interest in human computation via games (\cite{von_ahn_designing_2008}, \cite{law_human_2011}, \cite{huang_enhancing_2013}).
-Particularly, the game already addressed a major issue in artificial intelligence: how to inexpensively label large amounts of otherwise unverifiable data.
-This application is still of high interest.
+The players are rewarded if the descriptions of the image match.
+To avoid players colluding, some words or single characters are taboo and players are matched randomly for each image to avoid repeated interaction.
+The game has sparked wider interest in human computation via games \parencite{von_ahn_designing_2008, law_human_2011, huang_enhancing_2013}.
+Particularly, the game has addressed a major issue in artificial intelligence: how to inexpensively label large amounts of hard-to-verify data.
+This application remains highly relevant.

-These mechanisms have the benefit of being easy-to-describe.
-However, output agreement schemes that directly match answers do not elicit private information (\cite{waggoner_output_2014}).
-An agent that possesses private information will not choose to reveal it, as it is unlikely to be featured in another agents report.
-For example, if the image to be labeled shows a lynx, and the agent knows that this is an image of an iberian lynx but finds it unlikely that others will recognize this, they are better off just reporting "lynx".
-Thereby, Output Agreement games are actually disguised guessing games, in which payouts are maximized by guessing majority opinion.
-In fact, common knowledge is the best result that can \textit{theoretically} be hoped for (\cite{waggoner_output_2014}), unless one assumes subjects to exhibit a bias where they falsely assume their own opinion to be the majority opinion, known as the "false-consensus effect" (\cite{carvalho_inducing_2017}).
+These mechanisms have the benefit of being easy to describe.
+However, \textit{Output Agreement} schemes that directly match answers do not incentivize respondents to share private information \parencite{waggoner_output_2014}.\footnote{Output Agreement must not be confused with Outcome Matching - a different elicitation method for when the truth is verifiable \parencite{charness_experimental_2021}.} A respondent who possesses private information will not choose to reveal it, as it is unlikely to be featured in another respondent's report.
+For example, if the image to be labeled shows a lynx, and the respondent knows that this is an image of an iberian lynx, but finds it unlikely that others will recognize this, they are better off just reporting \say{lynx}.
+As a result, Output Agreement games are actually disguised guessing games, in which rewards are maximized by guessing majority opinion.
+In fact, common knowledge is the best result that can \textit{theoretically} be hoped for \parencite{waggoner_output_2014}, unless one assumes respondents to exhibit a bias where they falsely assume their own belief to be the majority opinion, known as the \say{false-consensus effect} \parencite{carvalho_inducing_2017}.